 If you collect 750 ml (three cups) of these flowers, you can transform them into syrup!
 Here is an easy recipe for forsythia syrup.

-The forsythia, another reason for us all to enjoy springtime foraging!
+The forsythia gives us another reason to enjoy springtime foraging!
 So next time you’re out there pruning the forsythia bush, save the flowers – you’ll be glad you did!

 Could hardly find blog that sfpiceies on plants suitable for our Malaysian climate.
 So I thought since I have the resources, might as well share it with others who would like to know about our herbs and tropical plants.

 Starfruit trees grow in Malaysia and they have beautiful blossums.
 Also, you can have a fantastic bog garden in a wide, shallow container including many carnivorous plants, even American ones like Venus fly traps.
 The sundews and butterworts make pretty flowers, though some times you can get a fly trap to flower too.
 Takes no maintenance, just put it outside.

 I have Forsythia all over my garden but for some reason none bloomed this year.
 Could you know why?
 I live in central New York, USA